How do I cite a movie or documentary in Chicago Style?

 Film without Scene Indicated on Streaming Service

 - A Wrinkle in Time, directed by Ava DuVernay.
-(2018; Burbank, CA: Walt Disney Studios Motion Pictures), Netflix.
+(2018; Walt Disney Studios Motion Pictures), Netflix.

 Bibliography: